Matthew-Maclean/japari-librarian/README.md

 ## How to repurpose for your own uses

 1. Change refrences to the Japrai Library in the `page` module to a wiki of your choice.
 The code should work with any wikimedia-powered wiki.

 2. Modify the `Friend` type to your liking.
 Although it is called "Friend", after the characters in Kemono Friends, it really just represents a way to parse and store information from a message.

-3. Create your `secrets` directory.
-There should be four files: `id.txt`, `secret.txt`, `user.txt`, and `pass.txt`.
-These respectivley contain your reddit bot's client ID, client secrets, and reddit username and password.
+3. Fix your `secrets` module.
+The `secrets` module has four files that it loads from, but as long as the four functions are present with the right signature, everything should work.
+If you keep the file loading method, you need these four files in the same directory as `src` (but not in `src`):

+    - `.secrets/id.txt`: Contains the reddit bot client ID.
+    - `.secrets/secret.txt`: Contains the reddit bot client secret.
+    - `.secrets/user.txt`: The reddit account username that the bot will use.
+    - `.secrets/pass.txt`: The reddit account password that the bot will use.

-These files are assumed to have a trailing newline, look around the `secrets.rs` to find out more.
+    All of these files are assumed to have a trailing newline.
+The `$trail` argument decides how many character from the end to strip.
+If you don't want to use a `.secrets` folder, just make sure these functions are present:

-4. In `process.rs`, change the reference to `/u/YourGamerMom` with a reference to your reddit account.
+    - `fn id() -> &'static str`
+    - `fn secret() -> &'static str`
+    - `fn user() -> &'static str`
+    - `fn pass() -> &'static str`

+    With their usual meanings

+4. Change `MAINTAINER` in `main.rs` to your username, so people bother you rather than me.